 - The base of the wall is saturated.

 - The basement smells of mold and mildew.

 - There’s visible mold and mildew.

 - There’s deterioration in the carpet and/or wood items.

 - There’s a white discoloration on the concrete that looks like salt.

-If you have a wet basement and the property you manage is in our service area in Middle Tennessee, Southern Kentucky, or Northern Alabama, contact us today for a free inspection and repair estimate.
+If you are looking for the best basement waterproofing company in Nashville, you can count on United Structural Systems.
+We have the experience, skills, and tools to get the job done right — making us a top-rated waterproofing company in Nashville and beyond.
+If you have a wet basement (and the property you manage is in our service area in Middle Tennessee, Southern Kentucky, or Northern Alabama), contact us today for a free inspection and repair estimate.
 We’re happy to help!